MathworksProjects/LTE-WiFi-Coexistence/README.md

 ### 6. Global Experiment
 The simulation set is under */6_EXPERIMENT_GENERAL_STATS* and generates an extensive analysis on the performance of E-Fi in terms of PSR and Throughput as a function of the Number of Nodes (Nnodes), the PSR Threshold (PERth, defining the Safe Zone in E-Fi, or PSRth, being PSRth = 1 - PERth), the BS location (BSloc, distance between AP and BS) and Alpha (modifies the contention window in E-Fi).

 - **GeneralStats.m**: Main executable.
 The parameter “exp” within the executable *GeneralStats.m* controls the parameter to evaluate in the experiment and can be set to: 'Nnodes', 'PERth', 'PSRth', 'BSloc' or 'Alpha’.
 This is the most important experiment set in E-Fi.
+Once the execution finalizes, it stores the results in *dataGeneralStats.m* and calls GeneralStatsPlot.m.
+- **GeneralStatsPlot.m**: Plots the results stored in the mat file *dataGeneralStats.mat*.
+It prints a timestamp from the previous execution as a reference.
+- **dataGeneralStats.mat**: Data generated after executing *GeneralStats.m*.
+It contains the relevant parameters to evaluate the performance and plot the results.
+It changes everytime the script *GeneralStats.m* is executed.

 ## Contact